pybuilder/pybuilder.github.io/documentation/manual.md

 ### Why Another Build Tool

 When working on large scale software projects based on Java and Groovy I delved into the build process using tools such as Apache Ant, Apache Maven or Gradle.
-Although non of these tools is perfect they all provide a powerful and extensible way for build and testing software.
+Although none of these tools is perfect they all provide a powerful and extensible way for building and testing software.

 When focusing on Python I looked for a similar tool and got frustrated by the large number of tools that all match some aspect of the build and test process.
 Unfortunately, all tools work mostly independent from each other and there was no central point of entry.

-I suddenly found myself writing "build scripts" in Python over and over again using the tools I found out to be usefull.
+I suddenly found myself writing "build scripts" in Python over and over again using the tools I found out to be useful.

 *PyBuilder* was born on the attempt to create a reusable tool that should
 * Make simple things simple